kstine93/scripts/03_data_deletion_systems/deletion_queue_app/README.md

 > **Note:** Can no longer test database connection class as standalone script due to configparser using relative paths to load
 > config file - use `start_app.sh` instead.
 > Next step is to implement the marshmallow validation.py script so that I can check my incoming POST request bodies in app.py

+---

+> Feb.
+7, 2023:
+> Finished implementing validation for POST requests.
+> Next steps are:
+> 1. Doing more testing with malformed requests (try to break the system) - check out error codes returned
+> 2. Get postgres working on K8s
+> 3. Deploy api to K8s
+> 4. Integrate api on k8s with database on k8s